bigcommerce/dev-docs/docs/api-docs/storefront/widgets/widgets-overview.md

 <!-- theme:  -->

 ### Reusing widget configuration
-> The widget configuration name is set when the widget template is created.
+> You set the widget configuration name when creating the widget template.
 > When reusing the widget configuration, the objects array must use the name established during the initial configuration.
-Otherwise, the widget will be created on the frontend, but there will be no data, and nothing will be rendered.
+Otherwise, you will create the widget on the frontend, but there will be no data, and nothing displayed.

 </div>
 </div>